euniversal/umei-api-specification/README.md

-# uemi-api-specification
+# UEMI API specifications

-UEMI API specifications
+Specification for the API that FMOs in the eUniversal project should support.